 “We will make clear that America’s enduring concern is for both peace and freedom; that we are anxious to live in harmony with the Russian people; that we seek no conquests, no satellites, no riches; that we seek only the day when nation shall not lift up sword against nation, neither shall they learn war any more.”

-In 1961, Kennedy ordered the Bay of Pigs invasion of Cuba.
+In 1961, after pressure from the CIA, Kennedy reluctantly ordered the Bay of Pigs invasion of Cuba.
 It was mostly led by Cuban exiles with minimal US support.
+They hope to overthrow the Communist Fidel Castro.
 However, the invasion was a failure leading to embarrassing negotiations with Fidel Castro’s Cuba.
+Despite been reluctant to go along with the policy, he accepted his responsibilty for its failure.

 In 1962, the world came extraordinarily close to nuclear war during the Cuban Missile Crisis.
-The Soviet Union moved missiles to Cuba.
-Many in the American military were keen on an air strike on the missile bases, but Kennedy chose a more cautious diplomatic approach.
-He found a way to offer Khrushchev a way out without losing face, while making sure the missiles were removed from Cuba.
+The Soviet Union moved missiles to Cuba, which was seen as very provocative (despite the US have nuclear weapons in NATO ally Turkey.
+Many in the American military were keen on a pre-emptive airstrike on the missile bases, but Kennedy chose a more cautious diplomatic approach.